chonkye/AlysonLalataENC4265Website/manual.md

 - Press the Windows Icon in the lower left-hand side of your screen.
 - In the search bar, type “File Explorer”
 - Select the **Open** option in the menu.
-3. Navigate to the *Downloads* Folder
+2. Navigate to the *Downloads* Folder
-4. Locate the folder named *UI_Cheats_Extension_v1.47* next to the original *.zip* file.
+3. Locate the folder named *UI_Cheats_Extension_v1.47* next to the original *.zip* file.
-5. Double-click the folder to open it.
+4. Double-click the folder to open it.
 <p align="center">
   <img src= "extractedFiles.png" alt = "SCREENSHOT OF THE EXTRACTED FILES">
 </p>
 <p style="text-align:center;"> FIGURE 10 " SCREENSHOT OF THE EXTRACTED FILES" (IMAGE BY ALYSON LALATA) </p>
-6. Inside, confirm that it contains two files:
+5. Inside, confirm that it contains two files:
 - *UI_Cheats_Extension.ts4script*
 - *UI_Cheats_Extension.package*
+6. After ensuring that the two files are in the folder press the left pointing arrow in the top left-hand corner to go back to the downloads folder.

 ## Open The Sims 4 Mods Directory
 1. Open a new *File Explorer* window:
-- Right-click the *File Explorer* icon on your taskbar.
+- Right-click the *File Explorer* icon on your taskbar along the bottom of the screen.
 - Click *File Explorer* to launch a second window.
 2. In the new window, navigate to the drive The Sims 4 has been downloaded.
 3. Open the folder of the launcher the game was downloaded through *(e.g., EA App or Steam)*